ifactory-solutions/awesome-react-app/README.md

 ```

 It will create a directory called `my-app` inside the current folder.<br>
-Inside that directory, it will ask to you for add some configurations (eslint,
+Inside that directory, you will be asked for add some configurations (eslint,
   editorconfig) and generate the initial project structure and install the dependencies.

 Once the installation is done, you can run some commands inside the project folder: